 Providing insurance information to other offices on campus (e.g., Athletics, Health Services, and loan applications) does not fulfill the waiver requirement.
 If a student does not complete the waiver through www.aetnastudenthealth.com prior to the deadline, he or she will automatically be enrolled in and charged for the Student Health Insurance Plan.

 Students who missed the deadline, but have extenuating circumstances, may submit an email to email@example.com to appeal.

 International Students (F-1 or J-1)

 International students can learn more about their insurance requirements on Fordham's Office of International Students Health Insurance.
-The deadline for International students to complete the Insurance Registration Process is September 10, 2018, for the spring semester.
+The deadline for International students to complete the Insurance Registration Process is September 10, 2019, for the fall semester.
 Please see new changes to waive out of the student insurance plan below

 To meet these criteria you must:

 - Maintain other insurance coverage that is equal to or greater than the Student Health Insurance Plan benefits and with no additional exclusions.

 - The insurance company must be headquartered and operating in the US, with a US claims address and customer service telephone number.

 - The plan must be ACA compliant the plan must provide inpatient hospitalization benefits in the New York City area including mental health benefits.
 The plan must provide outpatient benefits in the New York City area (including office visits, outpatient mental health visits and laboratory and radiology procedures).
 Coverage for emergency only care does not satisfy the requirement.